 Materialistic businessman Charlie Babbitt (played by Tom Cruise) is in the midst of importing Lamborghinis to Los Angeles when his father dies.
 After driving over to Cincinnati, he finds his inheritance has gone to an unnamed trustee—who turns out to be an estranged older brother.

 Charlie decides to take full custody of Raymond (played by Dustin Hoffman)—who has autism and savant syndrome—but it turns out a lot trickier than Charlie imagined.

-Raymond refuses to fly so they are forced to drive towards a deadline, all while juggling Raymond's demanding routines.
+Raymond refuses to fly, so they're forced to drive towards their deadline, all while juggling Raymond's demanding routines.
 Rain Man is a touching and iconic drama from Barry Levinson.